Welcome to the University of Illinois at Chicago

 Thank you for visiting our website to learn about our exceptional program.
-We are excited to share with you our residency’s purpose, philosophy, and resources.
+We are excited to share our residency’s purpose, philosophy, and resources.

-I am proud to be a graduate of the UIC Family Medicine Residency.
-It was here that I learned how to be a full-spectrum Family Medicine Physician and continue to have the broadest scope in our department.
-This program trained me to do inpatient and outpatient medicine, geriatrics and home visits (with help from a UIC Geriatrics Fellowship), maternity care, reproductive health, procedures, LGBTQ health, medication-assisted treatment (MAT) and more!
-I, and the rest of the Department’s faculty, train our residents to provide evidence-based comprehensive care as compassionate, patient-centered, justice-oriented physicians, and to serve those in areas of unmet need.
+I am proud to be a graduate of the UIC Family Medicine Residency (FMR).
+It was here that I learned how to be a full-spectrum Family Medicine Physician, and I continue to have the broadest scope in our department.
+This program trained me to do inpatient and outpatient medicine, geriatrics and home visits (with help from a UIC Geriatrics Fellowship), pregnancy care, reproductive health, procedures, LGBTQ+ health, medication-assisted recovery, and more!
+We train our residents to provide evidence-based comprehensive care as compassionate, patient-centered, justice-oriented physicians, and to serve those in areas of unmet need.

-We have an extremely diverse patient population at University of Illinois at Chicago and are one of the top Medicaid providers of Illinois.
+We have an extremely diverse patient population at the University of Illinois at Chicago and are one of the top Medicaid providers of Illinois.
 Our residents receive strong training in underserved care.
-However, the vulnerable groups we treat extend beyond socioeconomic class to include reproductive health care, LGBTQ care, community health and care for other special populations.
+However, the vulnerable groups we treat extend beyond socioeconomic status to include reproductive healthcare, LGBTQ+ care, addiction medicine, community health, and care for other special populations.

-Our residency program’s broad patient populations draw from two complementary clinic sites.
+Our residency program’s broad patient populations draw from three complementary clinic sites.
 Mile Square Health Center is a Federally Qualified Health Center providing community-based care to a mix of mostly low-income English and Spanish speakers.
 University Village on the UIC undergraduate campus serves an ethnically and economically diverse community with an array of health insurances.
 We recently added a continuity site at Pilsen Family Health Center, a community clinic in a majority Spanish-speaking neighborhood.

 UI Health’s large academic medical system provides the benefit of training in advanced specialty and subspecialty departments via upper-level rotations.
-Within the university medical center, we maintain two “unopposed” Family Medicine inpatient services.
-In these services, we provide care to our own adult, child, newborn, and maternity patients as well as a portion of the “unassigned” patients admitted from the Emergency Department.
+Within the university medical center, we maintain two “unopposed” family medicine inpatient services.
+In these services, we provide care to our own adult, child, newborn, and pregnant/laboring patients as well as a portion of the “unassigned” patients admitted from the Emergency Department.
 Our residents also rotate with several specialty services at Jesse Brown Veteran’s Administration Hospital, and we hold a competitive Veterans Access, Choice and Accountability Act of 2014 (VACAA) grant.

-We have built this program to help you realize your highest potential as a physician.
-If you are seeking full-spectrum, academic Family Medicine training, please consider the UIC Department of Family Medicine.
+We have built this program to help you realize your highest potential as a Family Medicine physician.
+If you are seeking full-spectrum, academic Family Medicine training, please consider the UIC Department of Family and Community Medicine.